 If you click on them, you are told they are disabled:

 (here is the unedited version of the LG’s messaging feature)

-4. Whatever features used to be at the first tab, it’s now named “colors” and various color options are available.
-If you click blue, you have several options of blue.
-Then you hit the dead-end again.
+4. Whatever features used to be at the first tab, they’re now named “colors,” and various color options are available.
+If you click blue, you have several shades of blue to choose from.
+Then you hit the dead end again.

-Naturally, the resistance to text and internet spurned a whole industry in phone news and phone information.
-I remember as a child we used to call “800-tellme”, before that was discontinued and replaced by the web.
+Naturally, the resistance to texting and internet spurned a whole industry in phone news and phone information.
+I remember as a child we used to call “800-tellme,” before that was discontinued and replaced by the web.
 Within the Hasidic community, a thriving industry of hotlines cropped up, and serve as ways to get instant information without having internet access.
-I am guessing that this is why we see so many people walk around with their phones on their ears.
+I am guessing that this is why we see so many people walking around with their phones on their ears.
 Most of them aren’t even talking.
-They are probably just doing the equivalent of the subway full of riders with their eyes glued to their screens.
-Here it is ears.
+They are probably just doing the equivalent of the subway full of riders with their eyes glued to their screens, only here it is ears.